What is syphilis?

 Not having sex is the only sure way to avoid getting syphilis or any other STD.
 Otherwise, limiting the number of one’s sexual partners reduces the chance of being exposed.
 Using condoms correctly with all partners will decrease the possibility of becoming infected.
 If you think you are infected, avoid any sexual contact until you have visited a doctor, hospital or STD clinic.
 If you are infected, notify your sex partners immediately so they can be tested and treated.

-If you have any Other questions on HIV/AIDS or any sexually transmitted disease, please call the Virginia STD/AIDs Hotline: (800) 533 – 4148
+- If you have questions about any sexually transmitted disease, including syphilis, please call the Virginia Disease Prevention Hotline at 1-800-533-4148.